 Improper mixing of controls, Change in instrument reaction temperature, Controls left at room temperature too long, Improper reconstitution of control, Instrument sampling problem, Contamination during testing, Vial to vial variation, Concentration of control in error, Instrument reagent delivery problem, Change in reagent lot number (especially with enzymes), Contaminated reagent, Control deteriorated, Instrument malfunction etc.

-When problems are identified the following corrective actions can be taken.
+When problems are identified by Quality Control – Quality Assurance ‘QA/QC’, the following corrective actions can be taken.

 - Retest the control.
 If the new value is within acceptable limits, record both values and proceed with patient testing.
 The problem with the first value was probably random error, which is expected in one of every 20 values.

 - If the repeat value is still out of range, run a new vial of control.
 If the new control value is within acceptable limits, record the values and proceed with patient testing.
 The problem with the first set of controls was probably specimen deterioration.

 - Troubleshoot the instrument (check sampling, reagent delivery, mixing, lamp integrity, and reaction temperature).